optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

 ## Constraints vs bounds

-Estimagic distinguishes between bounds and constraints.
+optimagic distinguishes between bounds and constraints.
 Bounds are lower and upper bounds for parameters.
 In the literature, they are sometimes called box constraints.
 Bounds are specified as `lower_bounds` and `upper_bounds` argument to `maximize` and `minimize`.